codeation/impress/README.md

 ### Short term roadmap

 - Recommended Event Propagation module.
-- Additional library with a set of widgets (text input, dialog, etc).
+- Additional library with a set of widgets (text input, dialog, etc.).
 - Developer version of the library with debugging and profiling.

 ### Long term roadmap